About Us

 The Middle India Co.

-• After several surgeries leaving me with a plate, two rods, and 12 screws in my neck and extensive therapy, I am once again ready to pursue my vision.
+As if that weren’t enough, a car accident left me with significant injuries to my neck and right hand, resulting in several surgeries, a plate, two rods, and 12 screws in my neck.
+But after years of recovery and therapy, I am once again ready to pursue my vision.

 Share Your Thoughts